The history of soccer at a glance

 Where and when was soccer invented?

-Soccer as we know it today was invented in England in the 19th century.
-The game shares the same origins as rugby: colleges and universities.
-Students at Cambridge wrote the first soccer rules to make inter-regional matches possible.
-However, it was not until the first soccer association was founded in the 1860s that rugby and soccer became two separate games.
+Soccer, as we know it today, was invented in England in the 19th century.
+The game shares the same origin as rugby: colleges and universities.
+To make interregional matches possible, students in Cambridge wrote the first soccer rules.
+However, it was only with the founding of the first soccer association in the 1860s that rugby and soccer became two different games.

 Who is the inventor of soccer?

-Modern soccer developed gradually over several decades.
-Therefore, there is no the inventor of soccer.
-However, a key figure in the founding phase was Ebenezer Cobb Morley.
-He not only built up the London club Barnes, but was also instrumental in the founding of the first soccer association.
-When drawing up the rules, he argued that hacking - kicking an opponent in the shins - should be banned, thereby laying the foundations for fairness in soccer.
+Modern soccer gradually developed over several decades.
+Therefore, there is not one single inventor of soccer.
+However, a key figure of the founding phase was Ebenezer Cobb Morley.
+He not only established the London club Barnes but also played a decisive role in founding the first soccer association.
+When drafting the rules, he argued that hacking – kicking the opponent on the shin – should be forbidden, thereby laying an important foundation for fairness in soccer.

 Who is considered the father of German soccer history?

 Konrad Koch is considered the soccer pioneer in Germany.
-The secondary school teacher of German, Latin and Greek organized a soccer from England and played the first soccer match in Germany with his pupils.
-His aim was to use the game to discourage pupils from going on pub crawls and to motivate them to get more exercise.
+The grammar school teacher of German, Latin, and Greek obtained a soccer from England and organized the first soccer match in Germany with his students.
+His goal was to keep the students away from pub crawls and to motivate them to be more physically active.

 Ad